sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_2_public_embedding/embedding_2_public_embedding.md

 We called our workbook `Public Embed Dashboard` and clicked the `Save` button.
 The workbook is now `Published`.

-We could continue to make edits, but they will not show up later in the Public embed until they are again published.
+We could continue to make edits, but they will not show up later in the public embed until they are again published.

 Click the `caret (▼)` icon button to the right of the Workbook title in the header and select `Embedding`: